 Beyond that, there have been persistent rumours that the RWD BMW 1-Series is closely based upon the R30; certainly from the A-post back.
-The idea of a small BMW isn’t a new one, and the even before the Rover take-over in 1994, BMW engineers had been dreaming up baby cars wearing the propellor badge.
+The idea of a small BMW isn’t a new one and, even before the Rover take-over in 1994, BMW engineers had been dreaming up baby cars wearing the propellor badge.
 However, the Rover ownership complicated matters and the idea was shelved as the company ploughed its resources into Rover.

-However, once BMW realised the marque was strong enough to head downmarket, and its management had concluded that the Rover experiment failed – the emphasis shifted back towards a baby BMW, as it washed its hands of the UK division.
-If rumour is to be believed, the 1-Series project was resurrected from the R30, and that its body structure from the bulkhead back is exactly the same.
+However, BMW realised the marque was strong enough to head downmarket, and its management concluded that the Rover experiment failed.
+The emphasis thereafter shifted back towards a baby BMW, as it washed its hands of the UK division.
+If rumour is to be believed, the 1-Series project used the R30’s body engineering and that it’s exactly the same from the A-post back.